Yoast/plugin-development-docker/README.md

 #### 1. run `./make.sh`
 This will configure your host-file and create the necessary config files first.
-You will likely need to enter your sudo password as this will add local.wordpress.test to your hosts file.
+You will likely need to enter your sudo password as this will add the needed wordpress.test domains to your hosts file.

 #### 2. run `./start.sh`
 This will create and start your containers.
-Your browser will automatically open with your WordPress environment.

 #### Resetting everything
 You can always run `./clean.sh` to delete all persistent data of your WordPresss environment and start again from scratch.
+Run `./clean.sh --all` to also reset all configuration and certificate files.

 ## Maintenance and CLI commands

+#### Using HTTPS
+The websites will use a secure connection by default.
+To do this, the docker will utilize self-signed certificates.
+Your browser will not trust these by default.
+You will be prompted to accept the certificate(s) the first time you open the website.
+Any time you clear the certificates by running `./clean.sh --all`, removing the repo from your PC or manually, you will have to accept the newly generate certificates.
+Certificates are created by running the `./make.sh` script.

 #### Running alternate containers